hypertrack/live-app-ios/README.md

 Set up HyperTrack by following the instructions from [here](https://docs.hypertrack.com/sdks/ios/setup.html).

 #### Create a HyperTrack User
-The next  thing that you need to do is create a Hypertrack User.
-It helps Hypertrack to tag the location/activity data of a user and in turn help us to share status of your live location to your friends.
+The next thing that you need to do is to create a Hypertrack User.
+It helps Hypertrack to tag the location/activity data of a user and in turn help you to share status of your live location to your friends.
 More details about the function is present [here](https://docs.hypertrack.com/sdks/ios/basic.html#step-1-create-sdk-user).

 ```swift
      HyperTrack.createUser(userName) { (user, error) in
                 if (error != nil) {
                     // Handle error on get or create user
                     print("recieved error while creating user. error : " + (error?.errorMessage)!)